Prashanth5996/AWS-Cost-Optimization/AWS-S3-Service.md

 3. **Long-Term Archiving**: For long-term archiving, use **S3 Glacier Instant Retrieval**, **S3 Glacier Flexible Retrieval**, or **S3 Glacier Deep Archive** for low-cost storage with retrieval times ranging from 3-5 hours to 12-48 hours. ✅
 4. **Non-Critical Data**: For non-critical data, use **S3 Reduced Redundancy Storage (RRS)** for lower costs while maintaining high availability and durability. ✅

-### Implementation of Cost Optimization
-To implement cost optimization for S3, follow these steps:
-1. **Choose the Right Storage Class**: Select the appropriate storage class based on the use case and access patterns.
-2. **Use S3 Lifecycle Policies**: Automate data transitions between storage classes using S3 Lifecycle policies to optimize costs.

 ### Key Differences Between Storage Classes
 Here are the key differences between the storage classes:
 - **S3 Standard**: High durability, low latency, and high costs.